-Beginning in 1998 the Queensland Labor Government attempted with the Aboriginal Community to build a cultural centre in Musgrave park.
+Beginning in 1998 the Queensland Labor Government attempted, with the support of the Aboriginal Community, to build a cultural centre in Musgrave park.
 The government set up a deed-of-grant-in-trust dedicating the land ‘for aboriginal and for no other purpose whatsoever’.
 The state government made the Brisbane City Council Trustee of the land under a deed-of-grant-in-trust.

 Brisbane City Council began negotiations with the aboriginal community and plans were drawn up.
 The land was subject to Brisbane local laws including laws relating to camping, rubbish and the use of fire.